 It’s about 9:30 am when I arrive at Chatuchak.
-I see people criss crossing the main avenue that encircles the entire market, but for the most part it looks empty.
+I see people criss crossing the main avenue that encircles the inner market, but for the most part it looks empty.
 This is not surprising, however, and only partly due to the fact that it’s still early.
 It’s April and the sun is already blazingly hot in the morning.
-As soon as people glimpse something of interest, they disappear in the cooler and shaded side streets which are called soi.
-Before I step into the shopping maze myself, I resfresh myself with some coconut juice – perfect on a hot day like this!
+As soon as people glimpse something of interest, they disappear in the cooler and shaded side streets which are called soi in Thai.
+Before I step into the shopping maze myself, I refresh myself with some coconut juice – perfect on a hot day like this!

-I must admit, I didn’t come here just to visit.
-A friend of mine asked me to buy something from a particular shop in Chatuchak.
+I must admit, I didn’t come here just for fun.
+A friend asked me to buy clothes from a particular shop in Chatuchak.
 Could there be a more impossible task?
-There are no street signs inside the market and Google Maps isn’t really helping.
+There are no street signs inside the market and Google Maps isn’t really helping here.
 Moreover, it’s easy to get lost when you make more than two turns.

-I don’t mind, because neighboring vendors will likely propose similar products.
-I find the desired product just around the corner and after some successful bargaining (at least from my perspective), I have accomplished my mission.
+I don’t mind, because neighboring vendors will likely sell similar products.
+Ultimately, I find the desired product just around the corner and after some successful bargaining (at least from my perspective), I have accomplished my mission.

-As often, I spend the rest of my visit in the animals section.
-Every time I come here I’m amazed by the diversity of “pets”.
-You can find dogs, turtles, fish and even hedgehogs for sale.
+As often, I spend the rest of my visit at Chatuchak in the animals section.
+Every time I come here I’m amazed by the diversity of “pets” you can buy.

 There is a huge range of products at Chatuchak from clothes (new and secondhand), food, plants, furniture, handicrafts and pets to antiques.
 Even if you’re not looking for anything in particular, you will surely find some inspiration.
-However, watch out for counterfeits unless you are happy with the product.
-Especially when it comes to art objects and antiques, it is difficult to distinguish real quality.
-For those sorts of things it is best to come with an expert.
+However, watch out for counterfeits unless you are happy with the quality.
+Especially when it comes to art objects, it is difficult to distinguish real quality.
+For that sort of thing, it is best to come with an expert.

 Let your curiosity guide you!
 Even if it means losing your sense of orientation for a while.
 This is what makes Chatuchak so special.
-It is one of the rare places where you can actually get lost and discover so many unexpected things.
-However, if you want to keep track, there is a system as described above to help you navigate and position yourself.
+It is one of the rare places in Bangkok where you can actually get lost and discover so many unexpected things.

 Chatuchak: How do I get a good price?

 Good question… you could certainly go around every single market stall in order to identify the lowest price.
-But that might take a while and chances are you won’t find back… Or you practise your bargaining skills.
+But that might take a while and chances are you won’t find back to a particular shop… Or you practise your bargaining skills.
 At Chatuchak it is very common and almost expected to negotiate the price.
-Some will find it quite enjoyable and a fun experience while others may think it’s annoying.
+Some will find it quite amusing while others just don’t bother.
 Keep in mind that in most cases, it’s just about a couple of bucks difference.
 It’s no use insisting too long on a certain price.
-If the vendor doesn’t want to sell at your given price, just try it at another stall.
+If the vendor doesn’t want to sell at your given price, just try another shop.

 Chatuchak: Entrance and opening hours

-The Chatuchak weekend market is near the BTS station Mo Chit (exit 1) and the MRT stations Chatuchak Park and Kamphaeng Phet.
+The Chatuchak weekend market is located near the BTS station Mo Chit and the MRT stations Chatuchak Park and Kamphaeng Phet.